treasure-data/digdag/digdag-docs/src/workflow_definition.rst

       def analyze(self, my_var):
         print("my_var should be 2: %d" % my_var)

-``digdag.env.store(dict)`` stores variables so that all folling tasks (including tasks which are not children of the task) can use them.
+``digdag.env.store(dict)`` stores variables so that all following tasks (including tasks which are not children of the task) can use them.

 ``digdag.env.export(dict)`` is same with "_export" directive in YAML file.
 It defines variables for their children.